Encryption in Medieval Times

 With such a scheme, one can conceivably vary the key multiple times within a message.
 Though the polyalphabetic cipher is mathematically no more secure than a simple substitution cipher, using multiple keys can require more effort on the part of a code breaker using pattern analysis and similar decoding techniques.

 In Second Son, Alfred uses the Caesar Cipher to encode a message to his grandfather.
-By the time we reach Upon This Throne, his lifelong devotion to expanding the library founded by his grandfather has introduced him to the idea of polyalphabetic substitution.
+Later, his lifelong devotion to expanding the library founded by his grandfather has introduced him to the idea of polyalphabetic substitution.

 Bust of Julius Caesar image credit: Copyright: artsy / 123RF Stock Photo</span.